nnstreamer/nntrainer/docs/configuration-ini.md

 ## Sections
 ### Model Section

-Model section includes the hyper-parameters for the Network such type, epochs, loss, save path and batch size.
+Model section includes the hyper-parameters for the Network such as type, epochs, loss, save path and batch size.

 Start with "[Model]"